MarzukaaZaki/smartdroneanalyzer/README.md

 ---

 ## Tracking Methodology & Edge Case Handling
+I utilized YOLOv8 for detection and ByteTrack for temporal tracking.
+YOLOv8 provides the best speed-to-accuracy ratio for real-time applications.
+I chose ByteTrack over alternatives like DeepSORT because ByteTrack is "Re-ID free"—it recovers tracks by associating low-confidence detections rather than running an expensive separate re-identification model or discarding them, making it significantly more efficient for high-density drone footage.

 To address **double-counting and occlusions**, the system implements a custom
 **Bidirectional Leading-Edge Counting Engine**.